AdsCryptoz22/EasyBuildSystem/README.md

 It is also possible to access to [Wiki](https://github.com/).

-Use the Issues tab to report any Issues, Bugs, or to post Suggestions requests.
+Use the Issues tab to report any Issues, Bugs, Suggestions requests.

 ### About This ?